Akay74/Akay74/README.md

 # Hello 👋!
 I'm Akay 😄

-I'm a software engineer with a passion for blockchain and DeFi technologies.
-My expertise spans both frontend and backend development, with a particular focus on building interactive and maintainable applications.
-I have a deep understanding of blockchain technology and smart contract development.
-Currently, I'm a software engineer at Techan, and I also work as a freelancer leveraging my skills to build and drive user adoption in the blockchain space.
+I am a software engineer specializing in blockchain and DeFi with full-stack development expertise.
+I build interactive, scalable applications and have strong smart contract development skills.
+I am currently at Techan and freelancing to drive blockchain adoption.
+I am passionate about innovation and knowledge-sharing in the space.
-I'm always excited to provide innovative solutions using cutting-edge technology and share my knowledge with colleagues in the field.

 ## 🔧 Technical Toolkit
 - Backend systems design and implementation